 Redesigning the digital onboarding and business banking interfaces for a global institution like Santander presented a unique set of multi-layered challenges:

-• Complexity & Trust: I was tasked with translating intricate fraud-prevention protocols and legal regulatory requirements into an interface that felt clear and reassuring rather than intimidating.
-The goal was to maintain strict security integrity without creating unnecessary friction that could lead to user drop-off during the sensitive onboarding process.
+I had to translate complicated fraud-prevention protocols and legal requirements into something that felt clear and reassuring rather than intimidating.
+The goal was keeping security tight without creating unnecessary friction that would make users give up during onboarding.

-• Designing for Radical Inclusion: With a user base of millions, I had to ensure the design worked for everyone—from tech-savvy business owners to individuals with lower digital confidence.
-This required a deep partnership with the Digital Accessibility Centre (DAC) to ensure every flow met the highest compliance standards while remaining intuitive for a diverse audience.
+With millions of users, I had to make sure the design worked for tech-savvy business owners and people with lower digital confidence alike.
+This meant working closely with the Digital Accessibility Centre (DAC) to ensure every flow met compliance standards while staying intuitive for a diverse audience.

-• Operational Velocity: I navigated the competing priorities of compliance, usability, and aggressive delivery timelines.
-Leading within Agile workstreams, I had to advocate for User-Centric Design (UCD) methodologies, ensuring that even under pressure, the final product never compromised on accessibility or brand consistency across our various digital channels.
+I navigated competing priorities of compliance, usability, and tight delivery timelines.
+Working in Agile, I had to advocate for user-centred design even under pressure, making sure we didn't compromise on accessibility or brand consistency.

-• Strategic Consistency: Maintaining a unified design system across complex web and mobile platforms was essential to building long-term customer trust and reducing the cognitive load on users transitioning between different banking services.
+Maintaining a unified design system across web and mobile platforms was essential for building trust and making it easier for users moving between different banking services.

 Results